vmandic/vmandic/README.md

     <a href="https://functor-software.hr"><img src="https://img.shields.io/badge/web-functor--software.hr-red?style=flat-square&logo=RSS&logoColor=white"/></a>
 </p>

-I'm a full stack developer with over 10 years of professional experience with focus in web enterprise solutions build on .NET.
+I'm a full stack developer with over 10 years of professional experience with focus in web enterprise solutions built on .NET.
 I'm skilled in building and maintaining .NET solutions but I love trying out new technologies such as Flutter, Go, kubernetes.
 Also I am a Microsoft Certified professional and trainer and big lover all .NET / C# things.

 ## GitHub Stats